Thames Valley Cancer Alliance Annual Conference

 Why these conference are ‘must go to’

 Dr. Lavery has a high hurdle to overcome; according to an article in the Daily Telegraph, cancer patients ARE being “exposed to a lottery”.
 Oxfordshire area only receives £1.32 per head funding from NHS England’s cancer transformation fund; my previous area receives £1.57 – and spread over the population, that 25p per head makes such a difference that 9 months after I came to live here, I still haven’t seen some consultants for important check-ups.
-Yet the NHS will pay for my transport to go back to see my previous ones – a two-hour journey!
+Yet the NHS will pay for my transport to go back to see my previous consultants – a two-hour journey kindly provided by hospital tranport!
 What a waste.

 Greater Manchester receives £5.18 per head from the fund; but then their Mayor is Andy Burnham, ex-Minister of State for Health.

 The organisers kept very much to the NHS script.
 No surprises there.
-Speaker after speaker repeated the mantra of 14 days for a referral (actually – they forget to factor in weekends so it’s nearer 18 days) and 62 days to start treatment, a time-scale that would horrify my European friends.
+Speaker after speaker repeated the mantra of 14 days for a referral (actually – they forget to factor in weekends so it’s nearer 18 days) and 62 days to start treatment; such a long wait would horrify European friends.
 But when Kris Hallenga, a patient who set out to improve cancer care by founding the charity CoppaFeel, got up to speak, one wishes the NHS would make more use of patients like her to show the service how it can improve.

 As a survivor, she is still undergoing treatment (one of those the NHS tends to overlook).
 She gave a fascinating account of her treatment pathway, and it was obvious she had experienced the ‘post code lottery’ along the way.
 She made me very envious – as a survivor she now has a CNS, something or someone who is almost impossible to find, but Kris had managed this miracle!